 In closing, let me thank you, the American people for giving me the great honor of allowing me to serve as your President.
 When the Lord calls me home whenever that may be, I will leave with the greatest love for this country of ours and eternal optimism for its future.

 I now begin the journey that will lead me into the sunset of my life.
 I know that for America there will always be a bright dawn ahead.

 Thank you my friends.
 May God always bless you.

 Stan's Personal Notes

 Ronald Reagan was my favorite of all our presidents.
 I believe he was June's favorite also.
 I remember that June saved articles and clippings about him.
-She also saved the articles from his funeral (June 2004) even though she herself was then (7th year) deep in the shadows of Alzheimer's.
-Reagan's diagnosis late in 1994 was almost a full six years after he left office as President in January 1989.
+She also saved the articles from his funeral (June 2004) even though she herself was then (8th year) deep in the shadows of Alzheimer's.
+Reagan's diagnosis late in 1994 was almost a full five years after he left office as President in January 1989.
 His diagnosis was deemed early stage by Mayo Clinic at time of diagnosis.
 I know June admired Reagan's character as a man of God and integrity and much like June, he always sported a big smile.

 "My father started growing very quiet as Alzheimer’s started claiming more of him.
 The early stages of Alzheimer’s are the hardest because that person is aware that they’re losing awareness.
 And I think that that’s why my father started growing more and more quiet". - Patti Davis

 June, like Ronald Reagan had a strong faith in God.
 Reagan's daughter Patti said about her father:

 "He did have something special with God; he talked to God all the time...He just had conversations with God."
 She also commented that she had never heard her father ever put down or bad mouth anyone including his political opponents.